jecki/DHParser/documentation_src/manuals/05_testing.rst

 any file is considered a test-file the name of which matches the glob-pattern ``*_test_*.ini``.

-.. tip:: It is a good idea to add the DHParser-projects's
+.. tip:: It is a good idea to add the DHParser-project's
     ``tst_..._grammar.py``-script to the executable tools
     of your Python-IDE.
 Then it suffices to simply point to the test in the IDE's file-manager and pick the tool